Z5T1/isidore/doc/hosts.md

     > host beru set decommissioned none

+Note that decommissioned hosts will not show up when listing hosts or generating the Ansible inventory.

 ## 3. Viewing Host Attributes

 To view an attribute, use the `host <hostname> show <attribute>` command.
 For